shaharoded/Tabular-Data-Generation-Using-cGAN/README.md

 ## Project Structure

 ### Key Files
 - **`config.py`**: Defines model architecture, training parameters, and data handling settings.
-Includes optimal configurations from experiments.
+Includes optimal configurations from latest experiments.
+The attached report also contain the optimal configurations for initial model (eg., regular GAN, cGAN, before AE).
 - **`dataset.py`**: Prepares the dataset by splitting it into training, validation, and test sets.
 Handles preprocessing such as one-hot encoding and normalization.
 - **`gan.py`**: Implements the GAN and cGAN models for data generation.
 - **`ae_gan.py`**: Implements the GAN and cGAN models with the integration of a trained AE model for data generation.
+- **`ae_wgan.py`**: Implements the WGAN and WcGAN models with the integration of a trained AE model for data generation.
 - **`autoencoder.py`**: Implements the AutoEncoder model to represent the data in the latent space.
 - **`Analysis.ipynb`**: A notebook for analyzing the quality of the generated data, including correlation differences and feature distributions.
 - **`requirements.txt`**: Lists dependencies for running the project.